 Site Specifics

 Saving our Species (SOS) is a conservation program run by the NSW Office of Environment and Heritage that aims to secure threatened species in the wild.
-Conservation projects are run at key management sites across the state in an attempt to secure species with discrete populations.
+Conservation projects are run at key management sites across the state to secure species with discrete populations.

-Comparing the locations of Wildlife Land Trust sanctuaries in New South Wales with SOS sites, we found that around two thirds of our NSW members intersect with key locations for the protection and recovery of threatened species such as the yellow-spotted tree frog, regent honeyeater, eastern chestnut mouse, Bathurst copper butterfly, and Minyon quandong.
+Comparing the locations of Wildlife Land Trust sanctuaries in New South Wales with SOS sites, we found that around locations for the protection and recovery of threatened species such as the yellow-spotted tree frog, regent honeyeater, eastern chestnut mouse, Bathurst copper butterfly, and Minyon quandong.

 Many other threatened species with restricted ranges outside NSW, such as the southern cassowary, also benefit significantly from the efforts of Wildlife Land Trust members.
-More than 20 WLT sanctuaries covering in excess of 1,000 hectares in the Wet Tropics of Queensland provide habitat for these endangered cassowaries, with HSI also financially assisting organisations for the acquisition of cassowary habitat.
+Fifty-three WLT sanctuaries covering more than 1,480 hectares in the Wet Tropics of Queensland provide habitat for these endangered cassowaries.

 Connectivity

-WLT member sanctuaries act as important refuges for native flora and fauna in the GER.
-Image: Susanne Ulyatt
+WLT member sanctuaries act as important refuges for native flora and fauna.
+Image: Ron and Sandra Clark

 Biodiversity Hotspots

 Biodiversity hotspots are the places on earth richest in biodiversity.
-Conservation International has identified 35 global biodiversity hotspots which, while representing just 2.3% of the planet’s land surface, collectively support more than half of the world’s plant diversity and 43% of bird, mammal, reptile, and amphibian species.
-The hotspots have all lost at least 70% of their original habitat, and two are in Australia: the Forests of Eastern Australia; and Southwest Australia.
+Conservation International has identified 36 global biodiversity hotspots which, while representing just 2.5 per cent of the planet’s land surface, collectively support more than half of the world’s plant diversity and 43 per cent of bird, mammal, reptile, and amphibian species.
+The hotspots have all lost at least 70 per cent of their original habitat, and two are in Australia: the Forests of Eastern Australia; and Southwest Australia.

-The Wildlife Land Trust has a great presence in these areas, with (once again!) two thirds of current member sanctuaries protecting habitat within them.
-All 4,000 hectares of the 31 current Western Australian WLT sanctuaries fall within the bounds of the Southwest Australia hotspot, contributing to the preservation of habitat for a plethora of threatened species.
+The Wildlife Land Trust has a great presence in these areas, Almost 3,000 hectares of the 47 current Western Australian WLT sanctuaries fall within the bounds of the Southwest Australia hotspot, contributing to the preservation of habitat for a plethora of threatened species.
 Among these are iconic animals such as the greater bilby, numbat, quokka, chuditch and woylie, as well as birdlife including malleefowl and forest red-tailed, Baudin’s, and Carnaby’s black cockatoos.
 WLT sanctuaries in Southwest Australia also provide habitat for the tiny nectar and pollen-feeding honey possum, which is the only member of its Family.

 Threatened Species and WLT Wildlife Rehabilitators

-More than 200 Wildlife Land Trust sanctuaries are actively involved in the care of orphaned or injured wildlife.
-Image: Evan Quartermain
+More than 240 Wildlife Land Trust sanctuaries are actively involved in the care of orphaned or injured wildlife, including spectacled flying foxes at Nightwings Rainforest Centre.
+Image: Annie Schoenberger

 With our already battered biodiversity under increasing pressure nationally, there is no doubt that the rapidly growing Wildlife Land Trust network will play an ever-more important role in protecting threatened wildlife and their habitats.
 Our members’ efforts continue to inspire us!

 Do you own an acre or more of wildlife-friendly land?
-Join the free and inclusive WLT network today!
+Learn more about the Wildlife Land Trust, Humane Society International Australia’s national private land conservation network or join the free and inclusive network today!